-Lt.
-Reva L. Palmer has over 15 years of law enforcement experience.
-She started her career with the Birmingham Police Department in February 2004.
-Upon graduation from the Police Academy, she was assigned to South Precinct as a patrol officer.
-She was there nine years before being promoted to the rank of sergeant in August 2013.
+Lieutenant Reva L. Palmer has been with the Birmingham Police Department for almost 20 years.
+She is proud to say that she has diligently served at all four precincts.
+Upon graduating from the Police Academy, she was a patrol officer assigned to the South Precinct.
+She was there for nine years before she was promoted to the rank of sergeant in 2013.

-As a sergeant, Lt.
-Palmer was initially assigned to West Precinct.
-While there, she served as the training and equipment sergeant.
-In 2014, she supervised Operation Close-Out, which was a yearly operation that focused on crime prevention in several areas across the city, during the holiday season.
-During Operation Close-Out, she worked closely with the Crime Reduction Team (C.R.T.) and the Neighborhood Enforcement Team (N.E.T.).
-Also during her time at West Precinct, Lt.
-Palmer’s leadership ability was showcased in the Birmingham Police Department’s newsletter, “Behind the Line”.
-She was the recipient of the Leadership Cup Award (Sworn).
-The Leadership Cup Award was voted on by sworn and non-sworn personnel who wanted to acknowledge the outstanding work and efforts of a Sergeant/Supervisor.
+After her sergeant promotion, Lt.
+Palmer was stationed at West Precinct.
+In 2014, she supervised Operation Close-Out, an annual crime prevention initiative during the holiday season.
+While supervising Operation Close-Out, she worked closely with the Crime Reduction Team (C.R.T.) and the Neighborhood Enforcement Team (N.E.T.).
+While at West Precinct, her leadership garnered a feature in the Birmingham Police Department’s “Behind the Line” newsletter.
+She was the recipient of the Leadership Cup Award, an award acknowledging the outstanding work and efforts of a sergeant/supervisor.

 Lt.
 Palmer was born and raised in Birmingham, AL, where she graduated from Wenonah High School.
-She continued her education by obtaining a Bachelor of Arts Degree in Political Science from Alabama A&M University and a Master of Science Degree in Criminal Justice from The University of Alabama, “Roll Tide”.
+She continued her education by obtaining a Bachelor of Arts Degree in Political Science from Alabama Agricultural & Mechanical University and a Master of Science Degree in Criminal Justice from the University of Alabama, “Roll Tide.”